LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 Step 2: [Tokyo][no][weather][wa][sunny] → Predict and confirm "desu"

-At each step, only the Attention scores for the new single token are calculated.
-The computation results for past tokens are already cached from the Prefill phase (KV Cache), so no recomputation is needed.
-Even so, since each step depends on the result of the previous step, parallelization is not possible.
+Each step calculates only the Attention score for a single new token.
+The computation results for past tokens are already cached from the Prefill phase (KV Cache), so recalculation is unnecessary.
+Still, because each step depends on the result of the previous step, parallelization is not possible.

 Prefill Entire prompt High (GPU matrix operations) Computation volume (proportional to square of token count)

-Decode One token at a time Impossible (sequential dependency) Number of steps (proportional to number of generated tokens)
+Decode One token at a time Not possible (sequential dependency) Number of steps (proportional to generated token count)

-This is the fundamental reason why LLM inference (generation) is far slower than training.
-The fact that API pricing differs between input and output tokens (output being more expensive) also reflects this asymmetry in computational cost.
+This is the fundamental reason why LLM inference (generation) is much slower than training.
+The reason why API billing differs between input and output tokens (output being more expensive) also reflects this asymmetry in computational cost.

 Research to alleviate this sequential processing bottleneck is actively progressing.